EASYGO-ITN/Deliverable_4_2/_sources/Geothermal Energy Production.md

 <div class="alert alert-block alert-info">
 <b>By the way:</b> One of our researchers is working on this topic.
 Some short description following after  </div>

-- CO2-based geothermal systems
+### CO2-based geothermal systems

-Geothermal energy extraction processes have traditionally relied on water as the subsurface working fluid, as described in the geothermal system types described above (Hodgson, 1927; Bodvarsson, 1974; Arsmtead & Tester, 1987).
-However, recent theoretical and numerical studies conducted over the last two decades have demonstrated the potential of supercritical CO2 (sCO2) as a substitute for water, owing to its distinct chemical-, transport- and thermodynamic properties (e.g., Brown, 2000; Pruess, 2006; Randolph & Saar, 2011a, 2011b; Zhang et al., 2014).
+Geothermal energy extraction processes have traditionally relied on water as the subsurface working fluid, as described in the geothermal system types above.
+However, recent theoretical and numerical studies conducted over the last two decades have demonstrated the potential of supercritical CO2 (sCO2) as a substitute for water, owing to its distinct chemical-, transport- and thermodynamic properties {cite}`Brown2000, Pruess2006, Randolph2011, Zhang2014`.
 Consequently, for each of the three reservoir types previously discussed, a conceptual analog that utilizes sCO2 as the subsurface working fluid has been proposed.
 In the literature, these systems are commonly referred to as CO2-Plume Geothermal (CPG) system, CO2-Enhanced Geothermal System (CO2-EGS), and CO2-Advanced Geothermal System (CO2-AGS), respectively.
-The use of sCO2 in geothermal energy extraction has several advantages over water, including its superior transport properties, which result in higher energy production rates from geothermal reservoirs, and the fact that it does not react chemically with the subsurface rocks or induce mineral scaling, which can reduce the lifespan of the well (Jenkins et al., 2020).
-However, there are also some technical and environmental challenges associated with sCO2-based geothermal systems, including the need for specialized materials and equipment, the need for a CO2 source close to the geothermal reservoir, the risk of CO2 leakage through the subsurface, among others (Jenkins et al., 2020; Kessler et al., 2021).
-Research in this field is ongoing, with the aim of developing and optimizing sCO2-based geothermal systems for commercial use in the near future.
+The use of sCO2 in geothermal energy extraction has several advantages over water, for example: 1) CO2's superior transport properties theoretically result in higher energy production rates from geothermal reservoirs, and 2) since CO2 does not significantly react with the subsurface rocks or induce mineral scaling, its use can extend the lifespan of the well and/or reduce maintenance costs.
+However, there are also some technical and environmental challenges associated with sCO2-based geothermal systems that must be considered.
+These envisioned challenges include the need for specialized materials and equipment, the need for a CO2 source relatively close to the geothermal reservoir, the risk of CO2 leakage through the subsurface, among others.
+Research in this field is ongoing, with the aim of getting sCO2-based geothermal systems ready for commercial use in the near future.

 ![Carbon Plume Geothermal System](../GeothermalEnergy/Production_images/CPG.png)

 <div class="alert alert-block alert-info">
-<b>By the way:</b> One of our researchers is investigating the chemical performance of CPG systems and how this influences their techno-echonomic viability.
+<b>By the way:</b> One of our researchers is investigating the chemical performance of CO2-rich fluids in geothermal reservoirs and how this would influence their techno-echonomic viability.
 Find out more <a href="https://geg.ethz.ch/nicolas-rangel-jurado/">here</a>!</div>

-Given the challenges and opportunities associated with geothermal energy, ongoing research and development efforts aim to optimize its use and overcome the limitations mentioned above.
-These efforts involve advancements in drilling technology, resource assessment, and innovative engineering designs that can improve the efficiency and cost-effectiveness of geothermal energy systems.
-In conclusion, the prospect of deploying geothermal energy globally presents a promising opportunity to meet energy demands in a sustainable and environmentally friendly manner, and ongoing research and development efforts are vital for realizing its full potential.
+Given the massive potential of geothermal energy, ongoing research and development efforts aim to optimize its use and overcome the limitations mentioned above.
+These efforts involve advancements in drilling technology, resource assessment, reservoir modeling, and innovative engineering designs that can improve the efficiency and cost-effectiveness of geothermal energy systems.
+In conclusion, the prospect of deploying geothermal energy scalably and globally presents a promising opportunity to meet energy demands in a sustainable and environmentally friendly manner, and academic research will be fundamental for realizing its full potential.

 ## Reservoir simulation (@Ryan)